 We can see how a Martian influence is present in both descriptions as both saptamshas are ruled by Mars.
 The Libra saptamsha belonging to Mars is a combination of Venusian and Martian traits, a hero with a bodily features that are quite Venusian.

 Yavanajataka gives such vivid descriptions for every saptamsha of every sign.
 The usefulness and accuracy of these descriptions should of course be tested in practice.
 In chapter 31 we can read descriptions of bodily appearance and qualities of a person born when the Moon is in each one of the navamshas.
 This immediately prevents us to use saptamshas in isolation and it is natural to blend what is given by saptamsha and navamsha positions of the Moon.
 What is obvious is that this is not a varga, but we’re only dealing with amshas – parts, as is the case with decans, bounds and trimsamshas.
-We actually look at the placement of a sign in a part in the sign, see which planet rules that part and then take the symbolism of that planet along with the sign symbolism and by synthesis of symbols get a picture of how a particular planet gets colored.
-I am heavily leaning towards opinion that the hora, drekkana and caturthamsha as found in Brihat Parashara Hora also belong to this family of divisions and are not meant to be combined into a varga chart, but we should only take the ruling planets into the account in order to assess dignity and coloring of a planet.
+We actually look at the placement of a planet in a part of the sign, see which planet rules that part and then take the symbolism of that planet along with the sign symbolism and by synthesis of symbols get a picture of how a particular planet gets colored.
+I am heavily leaning towards the opinion that the hora, drekkana and caturthamsha as found in Brihat Parashara Hora also belong to this family of divisions and are not meant to be combined into a varga chart, but we should only take the ruling planets into the account in order to assess dignity and coloring of a planet.

 THE COMMON SAPTAMSHA

 The type of saptamsha that is the most common in Indian astrology is the first of the harmonic vargas or parivritti vargas amont the saptavarga.
 I’ve mentioned the Sanskrit word parivritti a few times in this article and some explanation of its meaning is necessary.
 Vritti means turning or whirlpool or cyclical motion or oscillation.
 Pari means fully.
-So parivritti means something like fully turning and in the context of vargas for which it is said that the signs are meshadi (from Aries onwards) it simply means that the natural order of the signs from Aries to Pisces is repeating cyclically as many times as we have divided the circle, much like a sine wave.
+So parivritti means something like fully turning and in the context of vargas for which it is said that the signs are meshadi (from Aries or Mesha onwards) it simply means that the natural order of the signs from Aries to Pisces is repeating cyclically as many times as we have divided the circle, much like a sine wave.

-It is interesting to note that before saptamsha all the other vargas we have examined are non-harmonic, which means that the order of the signs in these vargas is not repeating naturally and if we connect the same instances of a sign when we draw a varga chart it doesn’t create a geometrical pattern which would indicate a particular geometric relationship of two planets.
+It is interesting to note that before the saptamsha all the other vargas we have examined are non-harmonic, which means that the order of the signs in these vargas is not repeating naturally and if we connect the same instances of a sign when we draw a varga chart it doesn’t create a geometrical pattern which would indicate a particular geometric relationship of two planets.
 It is easy to find some rationale for the triplicity drekkana where the lords of the three portions of a sign are its lord and the two trine lords.
 And it is also easy to assign four lords to the four portions of a sign or chaturthamshas, which are the angle lords.
 The division into five portions is also not that difficult as we have five non-luminaries.
 But what do we do when we want to divide a sign into 6, 7, 8, 9, etc portions?
 Then, the medieval authors suddenly switch to the parivritti type.
 The common saptamsha is such a varga.
 What we have in jyotish today is mixing of apples and oranges, because the two types of vargas do not share the same rationale, but are being used together in the same dignity pointing system like varga vimshopaka.
 I will write more on this after we will examine the seven common vargas, and we will go deeply into the parivritti or harmonic vargas as it appears from the research I’ve done so far that these have a long history, but fell out of favor or were forgotten during the middle ages.

 The common, meshadi (from Aries onwards) parivritti saptamsha looks like this: